ThiagoEvoa/flutter_examples/README.md

-# How to build flutter aps?
+# How to build flutter app?

 ## Android
 > Debug version run the command: